EasyDutch-uBlockOrigin/EasyDutch/README.md

 The updated version of EasyList Dutch special for uBlock Origin.

 This filterlist has been made because the EasyList Dutch filter isn't maintained often and the maintenance that is done, is very poor. <br>
-So I made this to provide you a better service!! <br>
+So we made this to provide you a better service!! <br>
 This list also handles anti-adblock, which isn't done by EasyList Dutch.
 See these comments for more information: <br>
 [easylist/easylistdutch#11 (comment)](https://github.com/easylist/easylistdutch/issues/11#issuecomment-818864565) and [easylist/easylistdutch#30 (comment)](https://github.com/easylist/easylistdutch/issues/30#issuecomment-1011180477).

-If you see ads on Dutch websites please [report](https://github.com/EasyDutch-uBlockOrigin/EasyDutch/issues/new/choose) it to us or sent us an email to easydutch@tech-web.aleeas.com <br>
+If you see ads on Dutch websites please [report](https://github.com/EasyDutch-uBlockOrigin/EasyDutch/issues/new/choose) it or sent us an email via easydutch@tech-web.aleeas.com <br>

 ## [Contributing](https://github.com/EasyDutch-uBlockOrigin/EasyDutch/blob/main/CONTRIBUTING.md)
 <details>